-3. Boat cleats can serve as bathroom hooks, curtain ties, and unruly cord storage.
-This Atlanta home used a series of them for towel storage in their outdoor space.
+Boat cleats can serve as bathroom hooks, curtain ties, or unruly cord storage in the garage.

-4. Boat hatch hardware is made for marine life, but also works well in small kitchens and bathrooms.
+Boat hatch hardware is made for marine life, but also works well in small kitchens and bathrooms.
 Flush hardware takes up less space, and it adds a certain utilitarian charm.
-This kitchen was designed by Marsh & Clark, with marine hardware from EM Hundley.

-6. Rubber boating straps, stretched between two screws, turn any surface into a storage system for sunglasses, menus and what have you.
+Rubber boating straps, stretched between two screws, turn any surface into a flexible storage system for sunglasses, menus and what have you.

 Re-edited from a post originally published 3.17.15-NT